HarvardMapCollection/tutorials/openstreetmap/extract-by-feature/index.md

 For these reasons, before using an export tool like the `QuickOSM` QGIS plugin we will use in this tutorial, it is helpful to do some research about how the features in question have been tagged in the area you are looking for.

 The first step is to consult the [OpenStreetMap Map Features Wiki](https://wiki.openstreetmap.org/wiki/Map_features) and identify how a feature is *supposed* to be tagged.
-For instance, if we are looking for shopping malls, we can find that
+For instance, if we are looking for shopping malls, we can find that the suggested key, value pair is `shop`, and `mall`, respectively.

 ![Screenshot of shopping mall key/value pair in OSM wiki documentation](media/2.png)
->
+> Recommended key, value pair for tagging shopping mall features in OSM.

+In practice, however, features can be tagged in all sorts of idiosyncratic ways.

 ## How to export data